-The recently released State Planning Policy 7 - Design of the Built Environment builds on the existing R-Codes and provides a new policy package, known as 'Design WA' aimed at improving the design quality of dwellings.
-As an initial stage, the package outlines measures applicable to apartment design and design review.
-Subject to implementation, the first stage of the package and SPP7 will ensure future medium-high density development achieves higher standards of design quality.
+In May 2019 the State Government gazetted the first stage of the suite of documents known as Design WA in the form of State Planning Policy 7 - Design of the Built Environment (SPP7), State Planning Policy 7.3 - R-Codes Volume 2 - Apartments (Apartment Codes), and the Design Review Guide.
+This suite of documents intend to ensure the development of apartments achieves a high standard of design quality.
 In particular SPP7 and the Apartment Design Guidelines ensure greater emphasis in development assessment on matters such as light and ventilation access, retention of significant vegetation, building legibility and improved levels of design review and design skills.